How to Lower Your Customer Acquisition Cost

 Take out those calculators

-First things first, you need to calculate the customer acquisition cost or CAC in order to assess the profitability of your sales model and efficiency of your marketing.
+First things first, you need to calculate the customer acquisition cost or CAC in order to assess the profitability of your sales model and the efficiency of your marketing.
 In essence, you will be pitting CAC with the lifetime value of your customer, or LTV.
 The easiest way to calculate your CAC is to divide all of your marketing costs and your sales costs for a time period (let’s say 3 months) by the number of customers that you have had for that time period.
 On the other hand, to calculate your LTV you will need to dig a bit deeper and go into the monthly or annual income you see from those customers.
 That amount will then be multiplied by the margin earned from that relationship.

 Image source: JimmyData